College Factual by our College Data Analytics Team

 Located in the suburb of Durham, UNH is a public university with a fairly large student population.
 A Best Colleges rank of #233 out of 2,217 schools nationwide means UNH is a great university overall.

-There were approximately 149 communication & journalism students who graduated with this degree at UNH in the most recent data year.
-Degree recipients from the communication & journalism program at University of New Hampshire - Main Campus get $6,027 more than the typical college grad with the same degree shortly after graduation.
+There were approximately 148 communication & journalism students who graduated with this degree at UNH in the most recent data year.
+Degree recipients from the communication & journalism degree program at University of New Hampshire - Main Campus get $6,038 above the typical graduate in this field when they enter the workforce.

 More information about a degree in communication & journalism from University of New Hampshire - Main Campus